izzkhairable/bda-assignments/assignment_3/README.md

 ```
 > It might take awhile in the beginning...

-3. You should see to see the output every one minute
+3. You should see the output in the terminal every one minute